Ethan-net/Ethan-net/README.md

 ## About Me 🚀

-I'm a passionate **Frond End and Mobile App Developer** with experience in **React Native**.
+I'm a passionate **Frond End and Back end Developer** with experience in **React**, **Javascript**,.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: **Javascript, React, HTML, React-Native Flutter, Java**
+- 🌱 Currently learning: **Javascript, Node.js**
 - 🔭 Working on: **current projects or side-projects**
 - 🌍 Languages: **Javascript, React, HTML, React-Native and Human Language**
 - 📫 How to reach me: **koredeajibola@gmail.com**